10 Foods & Supplements to Boost Brain Health

-Our day to day brain health is dependent on a variety of factors, including a proper balance of neurotransmitters fuelled by amino acids, and lifestyle factors including exercise, sleep, and our dietary choices.
-Nutrient deficiencies contribute towards poor memory, poor mental function and a general decline in our brain health.
+Our day to day brain health is dependent on a variety of factors, including a proper balance of neurotransmitters fuelled by amino acids, and lifestyle factors including exercise, sleep and our dietary choices.
+Vitamin and mineral deficiencies contribute towards poor memory, poor mental function and a general decline in our brain health.
 Our expert nutritionists share the best foods, nutrients and supplements for improving your brain health so your focus, concentration and memory are at their best.

-Your diet is always the most important starting point for improving your memory, focus, and concentration, and clearing brain fog and fatigue.
-Here are four of the best foods to reach for to fuel your brain health.
+Your diet is always the most important starting point for improving your health, and none more so than your brain health.
+Your diet really can fuel your memory, focus and concentration, and help combat and overcome brain fog and fatigue.
+Here are four of the best vegan foods to reach for to fuel your brain health.